JayMellor/markdown-cv/index.md

 - Rearchitected existing survey system by removing redundant Django models and Celery tasks and consolidating functionality into a smaller core.
 This allows for simpler operational maintainance of daily surveys (a key product) while increasing code readability and test coverage
 - Built communication data analysis tool with Django (in part using TDD) to query a Microsoft Graph endpoint and store its consolidated results on a client's cloud instance.
 This allows for consensual retrieval of client metadata to provide a more accurate picture of their interactions as used in culture change
-- Developed a D&I dashboard in Angular for an client to learn their company's segregations and prejudices resulting from anonymously and consensually collected data.
+- Developed a D&I dashboard in Angular for a client to learn their company's segregations and prejudices resulting from anonymously and consensually collected data.
 This makes use of data manipulation on both the frontend and backend to display data in an intuitive manner having been produced by an AWS Lambda pipeline
 - Trained clients on culture transformation platform for their role in guiding their leaders in culture change.
 This allows for increased product knowledge by the client, in turn reducing misunderstanding and data errors

 `2016-2019`